UI Movement is now Screenlane

 That has now changed.
 UI Movement is now Screenlane.

-Screenlane is a curated and frequently updated directory of the best web and mobile UI designs from live, shipped products.
+Screenlane is a curated and frequently updated directory of the best mobile UI designs from live, shipped products.

 It's no longer just about UI design animations and it will no longer feature designs that are not live.